kubevirt/monitoring/docs/metrics.md

 ### kubevirt_vmi_phase_transition_time_seconds
 Histogram of VM phase transitions duration between different phases in seconds.
 Type: Histogram.

+### kubevirt_vmi_status_addresses
+The addresses of a VirtualMachineInstance.
+This metric provides the address of an available network interface associated with the VMI in the 'address' label, and about the type of address, such as internal IP, in the 'type' label.
+Type: Gauge.

 ### kubevirt_vmi_storage_flush_requests_total
 Total storage flush requests.
 Type: Counter.